Immaculate Conception Cathedral, Comayagua: Colonial era

 By the seventeenth century the city lacked a large temple, since the only cathedral in the city was the Iglesia de la Merced, so in 1563 permission was requested to build a larger temple that would function as another cathedral of the town of Comayagua.
 Thus the cathedral was started.

 According to the historical notes of the historian Mario Felipe Martínez, this first Cathedral was damaged around 1610 due to inclement weather, most likely due to rain storms that they caused the structure to start collapsing.
 So, the authorities gave the green light for the reconstruction, starting in 1611.
 Among its supervisors was the Spanish Bishop Alonso Vargas y Abarca, continued by Bishop Fray Juan Pérez Carpintero and finished by Bishop Fray Antonio López de Guadalupe.
 Many of his pieces were brought from Spain, more specifically from the city of Jaén.
 According to data from the Honduran Institute of Anthropology and History (IHAH), around 18 indigenous peoples worked on the construction of the Catholic monument.

+An illustration showing the city at the beginning of the 18th century; by then the cathedral was going through its third construction phase.

 Finally, in the 18th century, the last construction phase of the cathedral began.
 By 1703, the bishop spoke in his letters sent to King Felipe V that the second phase already showed signs of deterioration in its structure and it was said that it needed remodeling after seeing the poor condition of the walls, so in 1705 the third phase began.
 During this stage, the façade is modified, giving shape to the current one and the final shape that we all know today is finished.
 The cathedral was blessed in 1715.